Terance Mathis

 Terance Paul Mathis (born June 7, 1967) is an American college football coach and former player.
-He is the head football coach for Morehouse College, a position he has held since 2024.
+He was most recently the head football coach for Morehouse College, a position he has held since 2024.
 Mathis played professionally as a wide receiver in the National Football League (NFL), earning second-team All-Pro honors and a Pro Bowl selection with the Atlanta Falcons in 1994.

 He played college football for the New Mexico Lobos, earning consensus All-American honors in 1989.
 Selected in the 1990 NFL draft by the New York Jets, Mathis played the majority of his career with Atlanta.
 He last played in the NFL in 2002 with the Pittsburgh Steelers, then retired after the conclusion of the 2002 season.
 Currently, he is second in career two-point conversions with six, behind Marshall Faulk's seven.

 On February 1, 2011, Mathis was named as the offensive coordinator at Savannah State University.

 On May 3, 2017, Mathis was named as the head coach at Pinecrest Academy football team in Cumming, Georgia.